YggdrasilJL/readme-gen/README.md

     npm index.js

+Follow [This](https://clipchamp.com/watch/zvCQvvW03YF) video to visualize how it works.

-Answer the prompts with the appropriate information about your project to generate the README.md file.
+Answer the prompts with the appropriate information about your project to generate a proper README.md file.

+If you do not have a specific section in your README, just press enter when prompted for it, then you can simply remove the "# example" from the generated README file.

 ## Contribution

 Contributions are welcome!

 # Credits